Ewlfq/jpicture/README.md

 --------

-tl;dr: jPicture is a kind of polyfill for the html 5.1 [picture](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) tag, available as standalone JavaScript version or jQuery Plugin
+tl;dr: jPicture is a kind of polyfill for the html 5.1 [picture](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) tag, available as standalone JavaScript version or jQuery Plugin.

 ##Table of contents:
  - [Install](#install)